YINI-lang/yini-parser-typescript/docs/Contributing.md

 # Contributing

-- First things first, welcome!
+- First things first: welcome!
-- Feedback, bug reports, suggestions, and code contributions are welcome!
+- Feedback, bug reports, suggestions, or even a bit of roasting are all welcome.
-- Feedback welcome 💬 — open an Issue or a Discussion.
+- Feel free to open a [discussion](https://github.com/YINI-lang/yini-parser-typescript/discussions) or [issue](https://github.com/YINI-lang/yini-parser-typescript/issues).
+-
 ---

-Even though `yini-parser` is in beta state, your feedback, suggestions, and contributions are highly valued.
+Even though `yini-parser` is in beta, your feedback, suggestions, and contributions are **highly valued**.

-If you find any bugs or errors in the `YINI` parser, something is not what you except to function, or anything else, feel free to make a new issue :)
+If you find any bugs, errors or other issues in the YINI parser, if something doesn't work as you expect, or you have other ideas—please make a new issue!

 ## Quick Start